jocelyn-ong/jocelyn-ong.github.io-old/_posts/2016-10-03-billboard-hot-100.md

 This week in class, we learned about defining a problem statement or a hypothesis.
 In layman terms, a problem statement or a hypothesis is a statement which you want to prove is true (or disprove).

-**Problem Statement: Does the rank at which a track enter the Hot 100 have any relation to whether or not it will eventually reach the top 10?**
+**Problem Statement: Does the rank at which a track enters the Hot 100 have any relation to whether or not it will eventually reach the top 10?**

 ## Exploratory data analysis (EDA)